 If you test negative, follow the latest CDC guidance for self-testing.

-COVID Treatment Update – NY State residents
+COVID Treatment Update – NY State Residents

 New Yorkers who test positive for COVID-19 can now seek new treatments that help prevent severe disease.
 COVID-19 treatments work best when you receive them as soon as possible after becoming sick, so it’s important to get tested and talk to your doctor right away to find the treatment that is best for you.